total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-## Narrowing Union Types with Type Guards
+## Narrowing

-Narrowing in TypeScript allows us to refine a variable that can be more than one type.
+Narrowing in TypeScript allows us to refine a value that can be more than one type.
 We do this through conditional statements that use type guards to check the variable's type.
 The more certain TypeScript is about what it's working with, the more safe our code will be.

-### Example of Narrowing with `typeof`
+### Narrowing with `typeof`

 The `typeof` operator is useful for determining what type a given variable is.